kzorina/ucu2018_dl4cv/assignments/classification/results/journal.md

 ## Interpretation

-On first we can see transformation applied.
+On first image we can see transformation applied.
 Second image shows that test accuracy went down for 3%.